What Are California’s Airbag Warranty Laws?

 Here are some possible causes of defective airbags:

-• Sensor malfunction – Airbags are triggered by sensors that detect changes in vehicle speed, deceleration, and impact force.
-If these sensors malfunction or fail, it can cause the airbags to deploy too early, too late, or not at all.
+- Sensor malfunction – Airbags are triggered by sensors that detect changes in vehicle speed, deceleration, and impact force.
+If these sensors malfunction or fail, the airbags can deploy too early, too late, or not at all.

-• Environmental factors – Exposure to extreme temperatures, moisture, or other environmental factors can degrade the components of the airbag system over time.
+- Environmental factors – Exposure to extreme temperatures, moisture, or other environmental factors can degrade the airbag system’s components over time.

 Defective airbags can be dangerous and may fail to provide the intended protection during a crash.
 If you suspect your vehicle’s airbags are bad, it’s crucial to have them inspected and repaired by a qualified automotive technician or contact your manufacturer for guidance.